 Chiang Mai , Thailand

-Homprang ,who's in her late 50's , grew up in Kanchanaburi , a small village near the Burmese border, in northern Thailand.
+Homprang ,who's in her late 50's as of 2015 , grew up in Kanchanaburi , a small village near the Burmese border, in northern Thailand.
 Until the age of 20, her and her family had no electricity, there were no paved roads and they didn't use money.
 The only healer in the village was her grandmother ,Paht, who was the village's mid wife, used therapeutic Thai bodywork/ acupressure points to cure various aliments for the local people and was the mother of 17 children, including Homprang's father.
 Illiterate, Paht was trained in plant identification, medicinal preparation, diagnosis and treatment by her own mother.
 Homprang served as an assistant to her grandmother from the age of 9, gathering and preparing all the medicinal plants instead of playing with the other children.
 At the age of 19, she helped deliver one of her sisters.
 Homprang is one of the strongest, empowered woman I've ever encountered.